ahirsharan/32-Bit-Floating-Point-Adder/README.md

 * The final exponent and mantissa are thus calculated.

 ## Directory Description
-* Codes directory contains the required modules of 32-bit floating point adder.
+* Codes directory contains the required modules of 32-bit floating point adder along with the test bench.
   * Modules:
     * Adder_24Bit.v
     * BarrelShifter.v